 Ride your bike in Surrey or White Rock?
-Interested in local cycling action, education or events?
-Attend your local HUB committee meeting to see what's happening.
+Interested in local cycling advocacy, education, or events?
+Attend the next Surrey/White Rock Local Committee meeting to see what's happening.
 All are welcome - no experience required!

 - Providing an all-ages, all-abilities connection between King George Skytrain with Green Timbers and Wild Flower Greenway and Surrey Memorial Hospital